Register for Free edWebinars Below

-Join this edWebinar as we discuss all things fiber and the E-rate program: the highs, the lows, the ups, and the downs.
+In this edWebinar, we discuss all things fiber and the E-rate program: the highs, the lows, the ups, and the downs.
 Our expert panel spans the gamut of experience with successful E-Rate Fiber Special Construction applications and boots on the ground implementation of fiber WANs.
-Prepare yourself for a lively chat with relevant and timely insight on the special construction process from contract to connection!
+Prepare yourself for a lively recorded session with relevant and timely insight on the special construction process from contract to connection!

-This edWebinar will be of interest to school and district leaders.
-There will be time to have your questions answered at the end of the presentation.
+This recorded edWebinar will be of interest to school and district leaders.

 About the Presenters